ronynn/Game-Jam-Submissions/README.md

 IFCOMP 2022
 - Lost in the Market
 - [Play here](https://ronynn.github.io/Game-Jam-Submissions/LATM)
-- Set in a fever dream when returning to your honetown after a failed music career.
+- Set in a fever dream when returning to your hometown after a failed music career.

 <hr>